MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 #### Capacity

-* As the data partitioning process results in the creation of more extents, you might be required to increase the cluster's [Extents merge capacity](../management/capacitypolicy.md#extents-merge-capacity) so that the [extents merging](../management/extents-overview.md) process is able to keep up.
+* As the data partitioning process results in the creation of more extents, you might be required to (gradually and linearly) increase the cluster's [Extents merge capacity](../management/capacitypolicy.md#extents-merge-capacity) so that the [extents merging](../management/extents-overview.md) process is able to keep up.
-* If it's required (for instance, in case of high ingestion throughput, and/or a large enough number of tables that require partitioning), the cluster's
-  [Extents partition capacity](../management/capacitypolicy.md#extents-partition-capacity) can be increased to allow running a higher number of concurrent partitioning operations.
+* If it's required (for instance, in case of high ingestion throughput, and/or a large enough number of tables that require partitioning), the cluster's [Extents partition capacity](../management/capacitypolicy.md#extents-partition-capacity) can be (gradually and linearly) increased to allow running a higher number of concurrent partitioning operations.
   * In case increasing the partitioning causes a significant increase in the use of the cluster's resources, scale the cluster up/out, either manually, or by enabling auto-scale.